g45t345rt/minifaker/README.md

 # minifaker

 Generate fake data.
-An alternative to faker.js with cjs or esm syntax
+An alternative to faker.js but with cjs or esm syntax

-## npm
+## NPM

 `npm i minifaker`

-## why
+## Why

 faker.js is too big and there is no tree shaking.
 <https://github.com/Marak/faker.js/issues/785>

-### why not create a pull request to faker.js?
+### Why not create a pull request to faker.js?

-Too much work to make it all work in one pull request.
+Too much work to get the pull request denied.
 Instead, I will be adding new functions here from time to time.
+I will deprecate functions with better alternatives.
+For example, use `nanoid` to generate string ID

 ## Example / usage